Semi-empirical mass formula: Pairing term

-Calculating the coefficients
+Calculating coefficients

 The coefficients are calculated by fitting to experimentally measured masses of nuclei.
 Their values can vary depending on how they are fitted to the data and which unit is used to express the mass.
 Several examples are as shown below.

 The formula does not consider the internal shell structure of the nucleus.

 The semi-empirical mass formula therefore provides a good fit to heavier nuclei, and a poor fit to very light nuclei, especially 4He.
 For light nuclei, it is usually better to use a model that takes this shell structure into account.